-It is the implementation of key partnership working between Police, local Authorities and Children Services.
+This is the implementation of key partnership working between Police, Local Authorities and Children Services.
 The school receives notifications from MASH Police on events that have happened the night/day before.
 This is to ensure the school are aware that a child may have been a witness or part of a domestic incident in the home.

 If you would like further information about keeping your child safe, the National Society for the Prevention of Cruelty to Children (NSPCC) has lots of advice and guidance.
 Please see the link below:

 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Child Protection Officer is Mrs. Maggie Nowak (Headteacher).
 Our Deputy Designated Child Protection Officer is Mrs Osei (Deputy Headteacher).

 We regularly discuss safeguarding issues with your children to help keep them safe and raise awareness of different issues.

 Please use the links below to find out more about E-Safety and how to use the Internet, and other communications safely.